Skip to main content

 Preferred Qualifications:

-• Associate Degree in Law Enforcement field
+• Associate Degree in the Law Enforcement field

-Work Year: 180 days
+Work Year: 189 days

 Performance Responsibilities: